4849uk/ohalo-test/readme.md

 ## Assumptions:
 - No endpoint security
 - Dictionary entry validation; Alphas, hyphen and space only
-- Text scan loos for full ords matching dictionary entries
+- Text scan identifies full words matching dictionary entries, no partial word matching

 ## How to run:
 Requirements: